bostelma/gazebo_sim/README.md

 10. Build gz-python using `make`

 11. Build the plugins as in step 8 of the ubuntu install instructions, but this time build the swarm plugin as well.
+Note, that you need to call `build_plugins_full.sh` this time to compile the swarm plugin as well.

 12. Setup all paths to make everything available in the current prompt.
 If you don't use conda, replace the conda develop command with a respective export command like in step 10 of the ubuntu install instructions.
     ```